Daniel-Peace/senior_project/senior_project.md

 - **Configuration File:** Although there is some automation of adding new models to the pipeline, there is definitely still room to make it even easier.
 I would like to expand the configuration file to incorporate more details about a model that is being added so that the developer of that model has less work to do when implementing the system.
 Currently it is on the developer to indicate programmatically which afflictions their model will attempt to predict.
 This is something that could be added to the configuration file to remove that work for the developer.
 This way it would just be a few lines in a JSON file to define a model and what `finalize_predictions.py` should expect to recieve from that model.

 - **Restructuring:** While the project is well-organized overall, I feel that there could be some improvements made to the overall structure of the program allowing it to become more modular and dynamic.
 This would be useful should future developers want to pull specific data out or plug other programs and features in.
-This would provide a slightly more future proof setup.
+This would provide a slightly more future-proof setup.

 ### Acknowledgments
 I want to thank the following people who greatly helped me in this project: